 Should I Empty the Joint Bank Accounts Before My Spouse Does?

 Unfortunately, it is not uncommon for one of the spouses to withdraw all or most of the funds from an account, especially during a contentious divorce.
 This is a bad idea!
 Technically both you and your spouse do have legal access to all of the funds in your joint bank account, but withdrawals without the other spouse’s knowledge leaves them in a very bad position, and puts both of you in possible jeopardy when payments that are automatically deducted such as car expenses or mortgages, are suddenly due.
 In addition, the courts will not look kindly on this type of action, and will likely require the other party to be reimbursed.

 It is best to get guidance by contacting a family law attorney and addressing your joint bank accounts right away.
 If you and your spouse are amicable, you should both set up your own separate accounts.
 Be sure to do new paperwork for direct deposits to go the appropriate bank accounts.
 Then close your joint accounts by visiting the bank together.
 Discuss any outstanding bills, pending payments, scheduled withdrawals, or additional fees that may be incurred, and be sure to do this before you divvy up the funds.
 As far as “divvying up the funds,” you are entitled to half of the money in the account.
 However, this division could get quite complicated; especially with savings accounts that show proof that one spouse entered the marriage with significantly more money.
-This is just another reason why consulting with an attorney from In Law We Trust, P.A. is essential to ensure that you receive the financial outcome you are entitled to.
+This is just another reason why consulting with an attorney from In Law We Trust Divorce and Family Lawyers is essential to ensure that you receive the financial outcome you are entitled to.

 The Best Way to Protect Funds in Joint Accounts